Andrew Bennett (politician): Parliamentary career

-He rebelled against the Labour government on various issues, including the privatisation of National Air Traffic Services.
+Bennett rebelled against the Labour government on various issues, including the privatisation of National Air Traffic Services.

-He retired at the 2005 general election, and the seat was held for Labour by Andrew Gwynne.
+Bennett retired at the 2005 general election, and the seat was held for Labour by Andrew Gwynne.

-Personal life
+Personal life and death

-He married Gillian Lawley in 1961 in Manchester.
-They have two sons and a daughter.
+In 1961, Bennett married Gillian Lawley in Manchester.
+They had a daughter and two sons.
+Lawley died on 13 December 2023, at the age of 84.
+Bennett died after a short illness on 15 December 2024, at the age of 85.